kescobo/LOR_yehor_gradschool/main.typ

 that will make him successful in whatever he chooses to pursue.
 On a personal level, he is a delight to work worth - friendly, unassuming, engaged, and outgoing.
-I believe he will thrive in a suitably rigorous PhD program, and it should be noted that this is a statement against my own interest as I know he is also applying to the CS here at Tufts and I would love for him to come here!
+I believe he will thrive in a suitably rigorous PhD program -- my only regret is that he is applying over in Medford and I am unlikely to be able to entice him to my lab across the river!

 I am an Assistant Professor of Medicine at Tufts Medical Center, and I study the human gut microbiome using a combination